Updated: Sep 10

 After lunch, I continued on towards People's Committee Building, hoping to take more photos of the architectures and street scenes around the famous site but the sky turned cloudy and darkened.
 It was no longer a nice afternoon for photography, so I decided to return to the guest house to have a rest.
 It was around 2pm when I slumped into my room bed.

 I was awoken around 3.30pm to the sound of loud thunders and heavy rain.
 I prayed that the rain would stop before 5pm, so I could get to the bus station before 6pm — when the last SaigonBus No. 152 would leave for the airport.
 The rain did stop after a while.
-Seeing that I still had some time left, I hit the streets again.
+Seeing that I still had some time left, I decided to stroll down But View Street one last time.

 I returned to my room, checked out with my baggage and walked to the bus station.
-It was drizzling slightly.
-It was only 5.15pm when I boarded the bus to the airport.
+It was still drizzling.
+I boarded SaigonBus No. 152 at 5:15pm.
 I was not charged 3.000 dongs for extra baggage.
-I knew I would be very early for it was only a 30 minutes ride.
+I knew I would be very early for it was only a 30 minutes ride to the airport.

-The bus stopped at the domestic airport.
-Remaining passengers on the bus were told to alight and walk to the international airport, which was just about 200 metres away.
+The bus stopped at the domestic airport and all passengers were told to alight and walk to the international airport, which was just about 200 metres away.
 I had a total of 3.5 hours to loiter around the airport.
-Dinner options were not appetising and expensive.
-I waited until after flight check-in at 7:30pm and bought two breads from a cafe and ate in the departure area.
+Dinner options were not appetising and expensive — probably too used to the street food.
+I waited until after checking-in at 7:30pm and bought two breads from a cafe and ate in the departure area.

 At 9.30pm, my flight took off for home.